NosiphiwoB/Profile/_posts/2023-03-30-Weekly-Reflection.md

  -The PUT and DELETE method.

  -Start working on the database.

 For now I am struggling with the PUT method.
-I need to do more research on that, and also ask for help from others.
+I need to do more research on the PUT method, and also ask for help from others.